pivotal/docs-tap/api-auto-registration/usage.hbs.md

 1. A location exposing a dynamic or static API specification.

 2. An APIDescriptor CR with that location created in the cluster.
-You might additionally must set up different install values for api-auto-registration package or CORS for OpenAPI specifications.
+You might additionally set up different install values for api-auto-registration package or CORS for OpenAPI specifications.

 How to configure: